 A radical change

 Lucifer's views on everything changed when he filled himself with vanity, sinned, and turned himself into the devil (Ezekiel 28:17).
 His exalted view of himself led him to create a unique, and diametrically opposite, way of thinking than what God had originally given him.
-The new philosophy of life the devil adopted flipped his dedication to selfless love into a hardcore fixation on loving himself.
+The new philosophy of life he adopted flipped his dedication to selfless love into a hardcore fixation on loving himself.

 The Bible reveals that the devil filled his heart with violence (Ezekiel 28:16).
-This led him to conclude that God's way of love, which he had saw firsthand, was his greatest weakness.
+This led him to conclude that God's way of love, which he had seen firsthand, was his greatest weakness.
 He felt certain that if an attack was launched that the Eternal's selfless character would cause him to forego using his power to defend himself.
 Instead of exercising his authority, Satan surmised, God would meekly surrender his throne in order to avoid a conflict.

 The devil and his risky stealth attack on the throne of God failed miserably (Isaiah 14:15 - 19).
 His understanding of perfect love proved to be fatally flawed.
 The Eternal ultimately used his omnipotent power to eject both Satan and his demonic army out of heaven with the speed of a lightning strike (Luke 10:18)!